Divyansh-77/Hosting-Node.js-App-on-AWS-EC2/README.md

     The application will be available at `http://localhost:3000`.
 ---
 *Update: Testing the Jenkins CI/CD pipeline!*
+*Triggering a new pipeline run on a clean account.*
 ---

 ### 📚 Project Evolution: From Manual to Automated